 When the mass media came on the scene, they transformed the world with the way they disseminated information.
-Every corner of the globe was now within reach.
+Every corner of the globe was at last within reach.

-One of the results of the telecoms explosion was an increased focus on looks: how we came across suddenly became very relevant in our lives.
+One of the results of the telecoms explosion was an increased focus on looks: how we came across suddenly became super important.
 How we dressed and behaved and spoke to others turned into a matter of scrutiny and debate, research and development.
-The modern person was as much about substance as the appearances that carried it.
+The modern person was as much about substance as the appearances that carried said substance.

 Then came the digital age and everything got an upgrade.
-Not only was information being disseminated more efficiently and rapidly, it was also being generated out of thin air.
-Computer programs, such as Photoshop, could alter images in any number of ways, from color to tone to grain and shape.
-Editing programs could combine images from various pictures, creating new visual templates.
-CGI technology created animations that were as vibrant as the real deal, if not more.
+Not only was information disseminated more efficiently and rapidly, it was also generated out of thin air.
+Computer programs, such as Photoshop, could alter images in any number of ways, from color to tone, to grain and shape.
+Editing programs combined images from various pictures, creating new visual templates.
+CGI technology created animations as vibrant as flesh-and-blood reality, if not more.
 This was an artist’s world, given over to wild imagination.